 You will be able to:

-• Interpret ARI’s large studio console’s signal flow diagram;
+• Interpret Abbey Road Institute’s large studio console’s signal flow diagram

-• Describe the functions of the channel strip components of ARI’s large format console;
+• Describe the functions and utilise the channel strip components of Abbey Road Institute’s large format console

-• Describe ARI’s large studio’s basic recording and mixing procedures;
+• Describe Abbey Road Institute’s large studio’s basic recording and mixing procedures

-• Perform the basic actions required for the setting up and running of complex recording and mixing sessions;
+• Perform the actions required for the setting up and running of complex recording and mixing sessions

 Come with an open mind and a voracious appetite to soak up the magic!
 Be prepared to work hard - you’ll get out what you put in.